dasolma/pyNLU/README.md

 # pyNLU

-we will consider the following ADT for the representation of information:
+This is a toy example of **spanish** Natural Language Understanding (NLU) application.
+For that, we will consider the following ADT for the representation of information:

-### DEVICE
-- deviceID (provides a unique identifier for the device)
 - deviceReference (references can identify descriptors.
 We will used the following: light, owen, heating, door, ...)
 - devicePlace (identifies the location in the environment: for instance: kitchen, bedroom, ...)
 - deviceType (devices are classified taking into account their capabilities)